-- Campaign regarding Removal of plastics from Satragachhi Jheel in 2007 for the Forest Department
+- Campaign regarding Removal of plastics from Santragachhi Jheel in 2007 under the Forest Department.

 - An awareness meeting was arranged at Christopher Road Government Sponsored School with the students to discuss health and hygiene issues and also career in Wildlife Studies.

 - Organized Awareness programme for plastic free Sundarban at various markets in different ranges of Indian Sundarbans multiple times.

 - Organized Snake awareness programme at JFMC areas of different ranges of Indian Sundarbans several times.

 We have conducted several awareness campaigns covering various aspects like Species Conservation, Waste Management, Health and Hygiene, Use of Plastic etc.

 The lamp to enlighten people to avoid and defend themselves from snake bites

 In this campaign we will have lectures on:

 • Snake Handling and management techniques during rescue and conflict

 • Do’s and Don’ts while you see a snake